 Coffee entrepreneur and storyteller Emily McIntyre joined as co-founder during the beta period, bringing her broad connections with the specialty coffee industry and her experience as a coffee journalist and marketer to the Crema.co story.

-Founded in Seattle, we relocated to Mountain View, California in October 2016 when we were accepted into the 500 Startups accelerator program, where we’re actively working alongside a team of advisors and entrepreneurs as we endeavor to inspire and equip every coffee drinker, roaster, and farmer to live well—one cup at a time.
+Founded in Seattle, we relocated to San Francisco in October 2016 when we were accepted into the 500 Startups accelerator program.
+We continue pursuing our mission to inspire and equip every coffee drinker, roaster, and farmer to live well—one cup at a time.

 Customer Success Lead